 Patients at Northwest Montana Radiation Oncology often receive other treatments such as chemotherapy, hormone therapy or surgery as well as radiation therapy.
 To ensure the best possible outcome, this team approach requires collaboration and coordination among all the specialists on a patient's treatment team.
 During your first visit you will meet with your radiation oncologist, who may consult with other specialists as necessary before your treatment begins to determine the best course of action.

-Once you have been referred to Northwest Montana Radiation Oncology, you will meet with the radiation oncologist for an initial consultation.
+Once you have been referred to Logan Health Radiation Oncology, you will meet with the radiation oncologist for an initial consultation.
 Typically this appointment takes one to two hours, depending on the nature and complexity of the cancer diagnosis.

 During this office visit, the doctor will evaluate your medical history, surgical history, current medications, drug allergies and lifestyle.
 The nurse will obtain baseline vital statistics, including weight and blood pressure.
 Your radiation oncologist will review your medical records, including diagnostic imaging such as CT or MRI, as well as current laboratory results.
 The doctor will discuss the benefits and risks of radiation treatment and answer any questions you might have.

 At the end of your consultation, the doctor may schedule additional diagnostic imaging or other tests needed to fully evaluate the disease and prepare for treatment planning.

 Simulation and Treatment Planning

 The next step in preparing to treat cancer is to schedule a simulation, or treatment planning session.
 This procedure usually takes place a few days to a few weeks after your first visit with the doctor and after the decision to initiate radiation treatment.
 Typically simulation is completed in less than an hour, in a single session.